Battle of Arras (1940): Right Column

 The time taken by the infantry to reach the assembly points for the attack, through the refugee traffic on the roads, left little time to study their orders or reconnoitre.
-Marœuil was being bombarded when 50th (Northumbrian) Motor Division began the advance.
+Marœuil was being bombarded when the 50th (Northumbrian) Motor Division began the advance.
 The Right Column advanced at 2:30 p.m. and received small-arms fire from a wood.
-The column had to fight through Duisans, which was occupied by German infantry and French tanks on the right, reported tanks of Panzer-Regiment 25 of the 7th Panzer Division to the west.
+The column had to fight through Duisans, which was occupied by German infantry.
+French tanks on the right reported tanks of Panzer-Regiment 25 of the 7th Panzer Division to the west.
 Two companies of the 8th DLI and two troops of the 260th Anti-Tank Battery were left to garrison the village and then the depleted column captured Warlus against stronger opposition and had to leave another garrison behind.
 Berneville to the south was also captured and a party of the 7th RTR and 8th DLI pressed on to the Arras–Doullens road, where they met part of Schützen-Regiment 7 and troops of the SS-Totenkopf Division.

 The British were forced under cover by machine-gun and mortar fire and the Luftwaffe attacked the Right Column for twenty minutes.
 Junkers Ju 87 Stukas belonging to I, and III Gruppen, Sturzkampfgeschwader 2 dive-bombed British forces at Arras.
 I Gruppe Sturzkampfgeschwader 77 is known to have bombed infantry positions north of Arras.
 The tanks kept going and then reached Wailly, where they met troops of the Totenkopf Division.
-The advanced guard suffered many casualties, retreated to Warlus and German tanks counter-attacked Warlus and Duisans.
+The advanced guard suffered many casualties, retreated to Warlus and German tanks counter-attacked at Warlus and Duisans.
 The German attacks were repulsed but managed to cut the road between the villages and the Right Column was unable to advance further.